maccergit/mean-tutorial/README.md

 # mean-tutorial
 Tutorial that covers the MEAN statck, from the ground up.
+Implemented as MEAN application (currently, just Express.js).

+Work In Progress - currently covers:
+- Installation of Node.js